 - Develop ways to reassign online shopping orders into retail stores: Using technology like NFC or QR codes, you can allow the client to arrive into a store and share the order -or shopping cart- they created online, in way fluent enough so that the sales clerks can just focus on enhancing the shopping experience and upselling, instead of reselling what the client has already decided to buy.

 - Offer flexible payment types with online capabilities, like Apple Pay, Paypal or MasterCard Contactless.
 That way, you can help the user/client to close the purchase using only their cell phone.
 Fastness and flexibility for payments is one of the key benefits of online shopping.

 - Work hard on your clients’ testing experience.
 Whether it is a nice fitting room or a very techy display for your smartphones, spend time and money so that your clients can test the products, see their features and confirm their quality.
 Remember: The online-referred client already knows what they want to buy, but they need to confirm that the quality of the product is according to their expectations, and it’s your duty to ease their way into confirmation and conversion.

 Applying one or several of this tactics will quickly reflect in your conversion rate and it will allow you to generate real data related to the portion of your online-referred retail store sales, so that you can destinate budgets and boost capabilities associated to that.

-Learn more by clicking and downloading our brochure.
+Learn more downloading our brochure.